Right stuff, right bin

 Problems occur when recycling bins include items which they are not supposed to, such as nappies mixed with paper or rubbish mixed with food.

-- recycling materials can be spoiled and sent to landfill to be buried
+- recycling materials can be spoiled and sent to be treated or incinerated

 - the quality of the materials can be affected, making it harder to process